puntonim/painl.es/_posts/2014-05-13-restful-webservice-sketch.md

 # API In Biostar 1

-A simple API was built for [Biostar 1](https://github.com/ialbert/biostar-central/blob/biostar1/main/server/api.py).
+A simple API was built for [BioStar v1.0](https://github.com/ialbert/biostar-central/blob/biostar1/main/server/api.py).
 The available methods are:

 ## 1. Traffic